rklaeser/studyguide.parallel/README.md

 `go run .`

-This project demonstrates three different approaches to processing images with Gaussian blur:
+This project demonstrates seven different approaches to processing images with Gaussian blur:

-### 1. Sequential Processing (~13 second average)
+### a.
+Sequential Processing (~13 second average)
 - **File**: `a_sequential.go`
 - **Approach**: Processes images one at a time in sequence
 - **Implementation**: Single-threaded, applies Gaussian blur to each image sequentially